In a world of connectivity, ADS-B in the cockpit offers a new level of safety and efficiency.

 What it does

-Like TIS-B, FIS-B is a free service; however, FIS-B is only available to aircraft who can receive data over 978 MHz (UAT).
+FIS-B is a free service available to aircraft who can receive data over 978 MHz (UAT).
 FIS-B automatically transmits a wide range of weather products with national and regional focus to all equipped aircraft.

 Having current weather and aeronautical information in the cockpit helps pilots plan more safe and efficient flight paths, as well as make strategic decisions during flight to avoid potentially hazardous developing weather.

-FIS-B is fully operational and available to UAT equipped aircraft flying within ADS-B coverage.
+FIS-B is available to UAT IN equipped aircraft flying within ADS-B coverage.

 How it works